-2) Pour a little water into the bag.
-To help you see the water better, you can add a couple drops of blue food coloring (if you have some) to your water.
+2) Have each student pour a little water into their bag.
+To help you see the water better, add a couple drops of blue food coloring to your water.
 Seal the bag and gently shake it to mix the water and food coloring together.